xybu/onedrive-d-old/README.md

 The program consists of two parts, *main* and *prefs*.
 Both parts can run with and without GUI The program can run with and without GUI.

-The GUI library planned to use is `wxPython`.
+The GUI library planned to use is `PyGI`.

 ### Multi-threading